bnert/jama-slack-integration/README.md

 Note: the URL should not have a trailing slash.
 When you set up this URL the first time, slack will need to verify the URL.
 You can change `SETUP_BOT` in `src/run.sh` to `on` to pass the verification.
 Once you have passed that, you can change it to `off` in later use.
 3. In the `Subscribe to Bot Events` section, you need to add bot user event.
 This will effect the range of message that the Bot user can listen from.
-recommendation:
+Recommendation:

 | Event Name | Note |
 -|-
 |message.channels | Bot can listen when a new message has posted to a public channel.|